meta-pixel

 May Cultural Calendar Ideas

 Happy May!
-Depending on how much warmth Spring brings the land and territory, May is known as the Budding Moon, Planting moon, and even Moon of the Camas Harvest!
+Depending on how much warmth spring brings the territory, May is known as a budding, planting, or even harvesting moon!

-In Anishinaabe culture, the fifth moon of Creation is Waawaasknoe Giizis, (Flower Moon,) where all plants display their Spirit sides for all the world to see.
+In Anishinaabemowin it’s Waawaasknoe Giizis, (Flower Moon,) where all plants display their Spirit sides for all the world to see.
 This life-giving energy is one of the most powerful healing medicines on Mother Earth.

 Program Planning: